etag/user_documentation/User_Guide_for_ETAG.md

 You will likely want to download your data to use in local analyses or as a backup.
 Here we describe how you can download your data and how we backup your data in the cloud and physically at the University of Oklahoma.

 ### Downloading your data
-You can download each data type (Tag Reads, Tagged Animals, and Locations) as a .csv file from the three pages within the 'My ETAG Data' tab.
+You can download each data type (RFID Reads, Animals, and Reader Locations) as a .csv file from the three pages within the 'My ETAG Data' tab.

 ### ETAG automated backups
-The primary ETAG repository resides within Amazon Web Services RDS (Relational Database Services).
-The ETAG system will maintain an off-site backup copy of all data through the Amazon Simple Storage Service (S3)
+The primary ETAG repository resides within Amazon Web Services (AWS) Relational Database Services (RDS).
+The ETAG system will maintain an off-site backup copy of all data through the AWS Simple Storage Service (S3)

-ETAG will generate two tape copies of all data on a weekly basis within the OU Petastore (FIXME: needs implementation)
+ETAG will generate two tape copies of all data on a weekly basis within the University of Oklahoma (OU) Petastore (FIXME: needs implementation)

-With three storage locations (main on RDS and backups on S3, and Petastore), a catastrophic failure of either or both primary backup facilities will not result in the loss ETAG data.
+With three storage locations (main on AWS RDS,  backups on AWS S3, and weekly on the OU Petastore), even a simultaneous and catastrophic failure in 2/3 facilities will not result in the loss of ETAG data.

 ## Visualize data (FIXME: needs implementation)
 The ETAG portal currently offers three filters and two map types.